ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/README.md

 Known limitations:

 - The optional `dense_voxel` v1 strategy can split a thick or oblique branch that spans both AP margins.
-Attachment-island v2 is the default.
+Attachment-island v2 remains the compatibility default; `paired_attachment` is the more stable but not yet anatomically validated v3 candidate.
 - V2 can assign a merged attachment island wholesale or fall back when its median AP coordinate is neutral.
+- V3 assumes the lower/posterior attachment mode is dorsal within each side.
+  Missing branches and false-positive islands can still move a boundary.
 - The centerline-normal world RAS frame does not model true cord torsion.
 - The heuristic score is a distance margin, not a calibrated probability.
 - This is research code and is not ready for anatomical or clinical claims.